 During the EBCE launch period you will receive at least four enrollment notices about how to remain with PG&E. You’ll be able to do that by mail, phone, or on our website.
-For two months before launch and two months launch after there’s no charge to elect to remain with PG&E. After the initial launch, you can still return to PG&E for a small fee.
+For two months before launch and two months launch after there’s no charge to elect to remain with PG&E. After the initial launch, you can still return to PG&E, but it's possible that a small fee may be charged.

 The County and participating cities will govern EBCE under a new Joint Powers Agreement.
 The Board of Directors will be composed of elected officials representing each of the participating communities.
 The Board sets rates and determines the mix of power sources.

 There will be a small staff to run day-to-day operations and provide customer support.
 The entire process is completely transparent, with all Board meetings open to the public.

 The Joint Power Agreement authorizes EBCE to form a Community Advisory Committee.
 Members will be selected by the EBCEA Board of Direcors after an application process is completed.